 You must also have an admin account for the Cisco Umbrella dashboard.

-- Navigate to Admin > API Keys and click Create.
+- Navigate to Admin > API Keys.

+- Copy your Key and your Secret.
 You will copy them into your router dashboard to complete the integration.

-Note: You have only one opportunity to copy Your Secret.
+Note: You have only one opportunity to copy your Secret.
 Umbrella does not save it and it cannot be retrieved after its initial creation.

 - In the dashboard for your router, navigate to Umbrella and check the Enable checkbox.